meltyourface/blank/posts/Anasyrma/Guided-Astral-Projection-Visualization-Exercise/index.md

 ## The Journey of the Astral Sigil

-Objective: To guide a student with a deep fascination for astral projection and otherworldly realms through a visualization exercise that focuses on an Anasyrma-centric approach.
+**Objective**: To guide a student with a deep fascination for astral projection and otherworldly realms through a visualization exercise that focuses on an Anasyrma-centric approach.

-Materials: A quiet, comfortable space for meditation, a pen and paper for sigil design, and a printout of a reference guide on sacred geometry (such as Metatron's Cube or the Flower of Life).
+**Materials**: A quiet, comfortable space for meditation, a pen and paper for sigil design, and a printout of a reference guide on sacred geometry (such as Metatron's Cube or the Flower of Life).

 Begin by helping the student create their personal astral sigil, which will serve as a visual anchor throughout the exercise.
 Encourage them to incorporate sacred geometry and symbols of personal significance related to their preferred esoteric domain (e.g., astral projection, spirit communication, or divination).